k232629/Olympic-History-analysis-R-language-/README.md

 # Olympic-History-analysis-R-language-

-120 years of Olympic History: athletes and results https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results
+120 years of Olympic History: athletes and results
+The dataset have to be downloaded separately as its size did not fit on Git Hub https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results

 The file  athlete_events.csv contains 271116 rows and 15 columns.
 Each row corresponds to an individual athlete competing in an individual Olympic event (athlete-events).
 The columns are:

 ID - Unique number for each athlete
 Name - Athlete's name